SHAHMACP/Applications-of-Differential-Equations-/03_SATELLITE_MOTION.md

 \mathbf{R} \times \mathbf{F} = \mathbf{R} \times \frac{d}{dt}(m\mathbf{V})
 $$

 We now consider the case where the force F always acts towards (or away from) the origin O (Fig. 2).
 A force system of this type is called a central force system.
-Since, R×F=0,
+Since R×F=0,

 $$\mathbf{R} \times \frac{d}{dt}(m\mathbf{V})=0$$